TeamNorCal/pi-gateway/README.md

 wget -O- --quiet 127.0.0.1:12345/module/status/json
 </pre>

-This simulator can be run without complex infrastructure and runs with a single binary.
+A more complex test case drains all resonators over a 130 second period and can be run with the test data generator as follows:

+bin/HttpRoller -listen=127.0.0.1:12345 -path="./simulator/scenarios/XM_drain_all" -window 130s

+More tests are being written.

 ### Public server testing